-22. K. is a woman from Honduras.
+24. K. is a woman from Honduras.
 K.'s daughter, M., is independently eligible for asylum.
 K.'s merits hearing is on June 6, 2023.
-M. entered the United States as an Unaccompanied Immigrant Child (UIC) and her Notice to Appear has not yet been filed with the immigration court.
 K. and M. speak Spanish and live in Chicago, IL.
 (19-0134872) (19-0134871)

 K.'s former partner, D., threatened and abused her for many years.
 Afraid to leave him even though she had tried to end the relationship, K. continued living with D. while pursuing a new relationship.
 K.'s new partner was also abusive, and he threatened to kill K. if she did not move out of the house she shared with D. and their daughter, M. K.'s new partner began to beat her, and on one occasion, he put a knife to her throat.
 Fearing further abuse, K. fled to the United States in 2012 and left her daughter M. in D.'s care.
 After K. left, D. began to physically and sexually abuse M. He beat, raped, threatened, and tried to kidnap M. Fearing for her life, M. fled to the United States, as well.
 Although the Department of Homeland Security (DHS) issued M. a Notice to Appear (NTA) when she entered the United States, DHS has not yet filed the NTA with the immigration court.
 Unless and until DHS files her NTA with the court, USCIS retains jurisdiction over her application for asylum.
-NIJC timely filed M.'s application for asylum with USCIS in January 2020.
+NIJC timely filed M.'s application for asylum with USCIS in January 2020 and expect that she will be scheduled for an interview in the coming months.
 Although K. was apprehended by immigration in 2012 and passed a credible fear interview at that time, her NTA was not filed with the immigration court until 2018.
 NIJC filed K.'s application for asylum with the Immigration Court.
 Because this application was filed more than one year after K. entered the United States, her pro bono attorneys will need to argue that K. merits an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument and K. is otherwise eligible for withholding of removal and Convention Against Torture relief.
 All affidavits and supporting materials to K.'s case will be due 15 days prior to her merits hearing in 2023.

-23. D. is a woman from Mongolia.
+25. D. is a woman from Mongolia.
 Her husband, J., is a derivative on her application for asylum.
 She speaks Mongolian and lives in Chicago, Illinois.
 NIJC will assist her attorneys in identifying an interpreter.
 (17-0116073)